 Residents who wish to focus on their own neighborhoods or want to conduct site-specific cleanups are encouraged to coordinate with neighbors and friends to volunteer during these biannual events and take advantage of city-sponsored resources and free disposal days.
 Volunteers must register in advance to receive supplies including gloves and bags.
 Cleanup hosts will be required to report on how many bags of litter were collected and how many total hours were worked.
 This information helps create an overall picture of litter-related activities and supports future efforts.

-Those looking to fulfill community service hours can contact Keep Santa Fe Beautiful to coordinate cleanups.
+Those looking to fulfill community service hours can contact Keep Santa Fe Beautiful to coordinate cleanups or other KSFB initiatives.

 In April 2025, hundreds of copies of the book “What a Waste” by Jessica French were donated to local elementary schools by Keep Santa Fe Beautiful.
 Our team led interactive lessons based on this book in fourth- and fifth-grade classrooms, focusing on sustainability topics such as reducing waste, recycling, and conserving natural resources.

-Keep Santa Fe Beautiful partners with MASTER’s Program students each semester to maintain and improve public lands and complete beautification projects such as anti-graffiti murals and rain garden installations.
+KSFB partners with SFPS, charter, and private schools to engage students in various projects.
+Each semester, students help maintain and improve public lands and complete beautification projects such as anti-graffiti murals and rain garden installations.

 In the spring of 2025, native milkweed was planted in MLK Jr. Park and Calle Alvardo Park.
 Approximately 75 established milkweed plants were added to each park to aid the migration of Monarch butterflies, which lay eggs on milkweed.
 Caterpillars feed on milkweed leaves as well.
 An assortment of nectars for the adult Monarchs were planted to aid their feeding.